 “If the water was my true costar, then the actors who played my ‘love interest,’ were often little more than interchangeable parts…I would have preferred stronger leading men, but it’s quite possible that a more prominent actor wouldn’t want to hold my towel; and sometimes that was literally what happened in the plot.”

 One leading man who broke this mold was the lovable Van Johnson.
-Van, Esther’s five-time costar, would more than hold his own beside her in each of the films they made together.
-And by the time of Duchess of Idaho, their fourth film pairing, Van could also hold his own in the pool, no longer requiring Esther to discreetly hold him up while they swam.
+Van, Esther’s five-time costar, more than holds his own beside her in each of the films they made together.
+By the time of Duchess of Idaho, their fourth film pairing, Van could also hold his own in the pool, no longer requiring Esther to discreetly prop him up while they swam.

 “screwily wholesome as ice cream and toothpaste.”

-While I’m not exactly sure what that means, there is definitely a wholesome, yet electric chemistry between Van and Esther on screen.
-It’s no mystery why MGM decided to put these two together time and again.
+But, there’s certainly a wholesome, yet electric chemistry between Van and Esther on screen.
+It’s no mystery why MGM decided to put them together time and again.

-Great friends behind the scenes, Esther would joke with Van about Duchess of Idaho’s predictable script:
+Great friends behind the scenes, Esther and Van joked about Duchess of Idaho’s predictable script: